We want to hear from you - West Ham Park Old Nursery Site

 ● Generate income to manage and improve other parts of West Ham Park

-● Deliver the most sustainable development possible
+● Deliver the most sustainable and appropriate development possible

 ● Enhance biodiversity in West Ham Park through the new public open space